Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 ## Response Extensions

-Swytch provides handy extension methods on the `RequestContext` type to quickly send HTTP responses like  `WriteHtmlToStream` and `ServeFile` used in our application above to send an HTML response to the client.
+Swytch provides handy extension methods on the `RequestContext` type to quickly send HTTP responses like  `WriteHtmlToStream` and `ServeFile` used in our application above.
 You can find these methods in the `Swytch.Extensions` namespace.

 For a full list of response methods and utilites currently available, check the [Guide](#).